 Tell your doctor if you’re taking:

-- anti-inflammatory medicines such as ibuprofen, indomethacin or a high dose of aspirin (a dose of 75mg daily of aspirin is safe to take with lisinopril)
+- anti-inflammatory medicines such as ibuprofen, indomethacin or aspirin for pain relief.
+(A low dose aspirin - 75mg a day - is safe to take with lisinopril.)

 - other medicines which can lower your blood pressure such as some antidepressants, nitrates (for chest pain), baclofen (a muscle relaxant), anaesthetics or medicines for an enlarged prostate gland

-- medicines that suppress your immune system, such as ciclosporin, tacrolimus or some medicines that treat cancer
+- medicines that damp down your immune system, such as ciclosporin or tacrolimus

 - water tablets such as furosemide

-- medicines which can increase the amount of potassium in your blood such as spironolactone, triamterene, amiloride, potassium salts, trimethoprim (for infections) and heparin (for thinning blood)
+- medicines which can increase the amount of potassium in your blood such as spironolactone, triamterene, amiloride, potassium supplements, trimethoprim (for infections) and heparin (for thinning blood)